deforum-art/sd-webui-deforum/README.md

 * Browsers often cannot load too big gifs, so try to use `ffmpeg` when possible.
 Make sure it's installed and linked in your PATH!

+* 3D mode doesn't work on resolutions so high that one of the dimensions is greater than 768.
+It's the limitation of the Adabins model

 ## Screenshots

 Proof that it works good enough of AUTOMATIC1111's build with MATH keyframing and prompt-weighting enabled in 3D mode